mthiboust/somap/README.md

 Requires Python 3.10+ and a working installation of JAX 0.4.20+.
 You can follow [these instructions](https://github.com/google/jax#installation) to install JAX with the relevant hardware acceleration support.
 I am currently working on different ways to extend the basic SOM algorithm:

-Inputs: In addition to classic bottom-up driving inputs, a SOM could also receive lateral contextual or top-down modulatory inputs.
-Then:

 ```bash
 pip install somap
 ```